aptech/docs/docs/CR-diag.rst

 ----------------
 .. function:: diag(x)

-    :param x:
-    :type x: NxK matrix or L-dimensional array where the last two dimensions are NxK
+    :param x: NxK matrix or L-dimensional array where the last two dimensions are NxK
+    :type x: matrix or array

-    :returns: y (*min(N,K)x1 vector or L-dimensional array*) where the last two dimensions are min(N,K)x1.
+    :returns: y (*min(N,K)x1 vector or L-dimensional array*) where the last two dimensions are :math:`min(N,K)x1`.

 Remarks
 -------

-If x is a matrix, it need not be square.
-Otherwise, if x is an array, the last two dimensions need not be equal.
+If *x* is a matrix, it need not be square.
+Otherwise, if *x* is an array, the last two dimensions need not be equal.

-If x is an array, the result will be an array containing the diagonals of each 2-dimensional array described by the two trailing dimensions of
-x.
-In other words, for a 10x4x4 array, the result will be a 10x4x1 array containing the diagonals of each of the 10 4x4 arrays contained in x.
+If *x* is an array, the result will be an array containing the diagonals of each 2-dimensional array described by the two trailing dimensions of *x*.
+In other words, for a 10x4x4 array, the result will be a 10x4x1 array containing the diagonals of each of the 10 4x4 arrays contained in *x*.

-diagrv reverses the procedure and puts a vector into the diagonal of a matrix.
+:func:`diagrv` reverses the procedure and puts a vector into the diagonal of a matrix.